munshaw/my-systems-old/Workstation.md

 sudo ufw default allow outgoing
 ```

 In Tweaks, improve font rendering with Slight Hinting and Standard Antialiasing.
 Enable Launch new instance.
+In settings I assigned a static IP and manually set my DNS (google: 8.8.8.8,8.8.4.4, cloudflare: 1.1.1.1,1.0.0.1).

 ## Install some software